OctopusDeploy/blog/blog/2021-05/octopus-oracle-liquibase/index.md

 ![Deploying to Oracle with Octopus Deploy and Liquibase](liquibase-octopus.png)

-Customers have asked if it's possible to deploy to an Oracle database with Liquibase using Octopus Deploy.
-In this post, I'll demonstrate how to do it.
+Database deployments are often the hardest part of deployments.
+In this post, I show you how to deploy an Oracle database with Liquibase using Octopus Deploy.

 ## Liquibase